nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `student-remove INDEX n/HALL`

 Examples:
-* `student-remove 1 n/hall` Removes an athlete at index 1 of the contact list from the session “Hall”.
+`student-remove 1 n/hall`
+<br> Removes an athlete at index 1 of the contact list from the session “Hall”.

+## Income Analytics

+The **Income Analytics** Panel is an automated feature that tracks and displays your coaching income based on athlete attendance and pay rates.

+### How to view
+The panel is automatically updated based on athlete attendance and pay rates.
+It displays today's income, weekly income, monthly income, and lifetime income.

+### Features
+The displayed income is based on the athlete's pay rate per hour and the session duration.
+It is only reflected if the athlete is marked as present.

 --------------------------------------------------------------------------------------------------------------------

 ## **FAQ**